Engagement drivers

 How does capacity impact engagement?

 Capacity impacts how employees "show up" to work and helps us understand if they have the bandwidth to be engaged.
 Employees with high capacity are able to prioritize competing demands, are confident in their role, and feel they can be successful as they think through and encounter different situations at work.
+When capacity is low and employees are concerned about their capacity, this can signal a risk for burnout.

-Coworker Relationships
+Coworker relationships

 What is the coworker relationships driver?

+The coworker relationships driver is a measure of an employee's relationship with their coworkers.
+This driver assesses the overall level of coworker cohesion/amicable interactions and positive relationships at the organization.
 Strong coworker relationships stem from respect among employees who work closely together.
-In this environment, they feel safe to share ideas and collaborate with one another.
+In this environment, they feel safe to share ideas and collaborate.
 This doesn't mean that everyone will be best friends or always get along, but the foundation of trust and respect leads to this driver being strong.

 What statements measure the coworker relationships driver?